 more leads

-for businesses that share project videos[2]
+for businesses that share project and asset videos[2]

 67%